A simple formula for the $x$-$y$ symplectic transformation in topological recursion: Introduction

 \section{Introduction}

 Invented in 2007 by Chekhov, Eynard and Orantin \cite{Chekhov:2006vd,Eynard:2007kz}, the theory of Topological Recursion (TR) reaches more and more applications in mathematical physics and pure mathematics.
-TR is a universal recursive procedure to compute from a given initial data $(\Sigma,x,y,B)$, called the \textit{spectral curve}, a family of differential forms $\omega_{g,n}$ labelled by to integers $g,n\geq 0$.
+TR is a universal recursive procedure to compute from a given initial data $(\Sigma,x,y,B)$, called the \textit{spectral curve}, a family of differential forms $\omega_{g,n}$ labelled by two integers $g,n\geq 0$.
 The application of TR ranges from enumerative geometry and random matrix theory over string theory to knot theory.
 We refer to \cite{Eynard:2014zxa} for a short overview.

 We will stick to the following setup: Let $\omega_{g,n}$ be a family of meromorphic differentials on $n$ products of Riemann surfaces $\Sigma$.
 These $\omega_{g,n}$ are labeled by the genus $g$ and the number $n$ of marked points of a compact complex curve.
-These objects occur as differential form on a complex curves $E(x,y)=0$, understood in parametric representation $x(z)$ and $y(z)$.
+These objects occur as differential forms on a complex curve $E(x,y)=0$, understood in parametric representation $x(z)$ and $y(z)$.
 For simplicity, we will assume that the complex curve is of genus zero.